attila-lendvai/maru/doc/glossary.md

     pointers have 4 such bits.
 It makes sense to use those bits to encode 8-16 types, like a small-integer, right into the pointer.

+ - *word*: the natural data size the target architecture; e.g. 64 bits for `x86_64`.
+Must be equal to the size of a pointer.

+ - *long*: a signed integer of the size of a *word* in the target.

  - *oop-at*: pointer dereferencing primitive

  - *level shift*: aka compilation; a semantics-preserving "level